tony-aw/tinycodet/README.md

 - `alias`: the name (unquoted) of the alias under which to load the main package, and any specified (reverse) dependencies.
-- `package`: the name (string) of the main package to load.
+- `main_package`: the name (string) of the main package to load.
 - `depends`: a character vector giving the dependencies of the main package to load under the alias also.
-One can also set this to `TRUE`, in which case ALL dependencies of the main package are loaded.
+One can also set this to `TRUE`, in which case ALL dependencies of the `main_package` are loaded.
+- `enhances`: a character vector giving the enhances of the main package to load under the alias also.
+One can also set this to `TRUE`, in which case ALL enhances of the `main_package` are loaded.
 - `extends`: a character vector giving the extensions/reverse-dependencies of the main package to load under the same alias also.